9 Key Food and Beverage Industry Trends (2022-2025)

-This list will cover the 9 most important food trends happening in 2021.
+This list will cover the 9 most important trends impacting the food and beverage industry right now.

-The $6.02 trillion U.S. food and beverage industry is due for a shakeup.
+The $7.44 trillion US food and beverage space is due for a shakeup.

-So whether you’re in the food and beverage industry (or just cover the space), here are the trends you need to know about.
+So whether you’re in the F&B industry (or just cover the space), here are the trends worth watching.

-Searches for "food delivery" have doubled over the last 5 years.
+Searches for "food delivery app" have increased by 104% over the last 5 years.

 Food and beverage is now the fastest-growing category in online retail.

 US online grocery sales are projected to hit $187.7 billion in 2024.

 One reason is the COVID-19 pandemic.